GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 When you open DevTools, WebAssembly code gets “tiered down” to an unoptimized version to enable debugging.
-This version is a lot slower, which means that you can’t rely on `console.time`, `performance.now` and other methods of measuring speed of your code while DevTools are open, as the numbers you get won’t represent the real-world performance at all.
+This version is a lot slower, which means that you can't rely on `console.time`, `performance.now` and other methods of measuring speed of your code while DevTools are open, as the numbers you get won't represent the real-world performance at all.

 Instead, you should use the DevTools [Performance